Be a Conservation Hero! Poachers are Thieves... help us catch them.

 VEHICLE Description: color, make, model, dents, decals, bumper stickers; license number and state; road/route; direction of travel

-Your name and phone number (require to claim any monetary reward) and whether or not you choose to be anonymous
+Your name and phone number (require to claim any monetary reward) and whether or not you choose to remain confidential

 If the suspected violation involves the killing of big game animals, or threatened or endangered species, an additional $500 penalty may be added to those convicted of committing the crime.
 This additional penalty may be added to fines levied upon those found guilty of Game and Wildlife Code violations.
 The $500 enhanced penalty goes into a special fund from which half the amount ($250) may be paid to the individual who provided the information that led to the conviction.
 The remainder will be used to offset the costs of Operation Game Thief.